ProgClubGSU/Resume-Template-and-Guide/README.md

 6. **Leadership / Clubs**
 7. **Awards / Certifications**

-> 💡 *If you're applying for internships, keep Education at the top.
+> Tip: *If you're applying for internships, keep Education at the top.
 Intern recruiters care most about your school, GPA, and that you're a current student.
 If you've interned at a FAANG company, lead with that!*

 ---

-# 👣 Back to the Basics — Baby Steps
+# Back to the Basics — Baby Steps

 ---

-## 🧢 Resume Header: Your Name + Links
+## Resume Header: Your Name + Links

 The header should **immediately tell the recruiter who you are and how to reach you**.

-### ✅ What to include (on 1–2 lines max):
+### What to include (on 1–2 lines max):

 - **Full Name** (large, bold)
 - **Email**